 Sensory rooms can help with sensory issues

-Students with autism look for autism-friendly libraries, multi-sensory rooms or sensory study rooms.
-For instance. these rooms often contain things like:
+Students who identify with neurodiversity or with autism look for autism-friendly libraries, multi-sensory rooms, or sensory study rooms or quiet spaces.

 - bubble tube

 - LED strip lighting and lamps (not fluorescent)

 - bean bag chair

 - wobble chair

 Students with autism at college or university face sensory issues

 Many families with autistic children are unaware of post-secondary schooling options and seek autism-friendly schools that accommodate those with neurodiversity.
 In addition, they may also want to specifically have an “Asperger friendly” college.
 University and college students with autism, or who are neurodiverse, may have sensory issues.

 Students who are autistic or experience anxiety, and sensory overload may find post-secondary institutions particularly challenging.
 Post-secondary schools like universities and colleges tend to have noisy, busy, bright environments that do not lend themselves to being sensory-friendly.

 The experience of autistic students is shared by many other students too.
 For instance, students with a hidden disability including a learning disability, PTSD, concussion, anxiety, or even hearing loss may experience sensory-sensitivity.
 In addition, stress and burnout are common experiences by students worried about exams, papers, projects and their future.
 These elevated levels of anxiety and exhaustion may make busy, noisy, and bright environments stressful.